jeetgoyal80/finance-dashboard-backend/README.md

 - Analytics APIs for summary, category totals, monthly trends, recent transactions, and a combined dashboard view
 - Swagger/OpenAPI documentation for interactive API testing

-## 3. Tech Stack and Justification
+## 4. Tech Stack and Justification

 ### Node.js + Express

-Node.js with Express was selected because it is lightweight, productive, and well-suited for API-oriented backend services.
-Express keeps the HTTP layer simple and allows the project architecture to be designed explicitly instead of being tightly coupled to a heavy framework.
+I chose Node.js with Express because it is lightweight and gives me full control over how the backend is structured.
+For an assignment like this, that matters.
+I wanted the architecture decisions to be explicit instead of hidden behind framework conventions.

+Express is a good fit for API-focused projects like this.
+It keeps the HTTP layer simple and lets me build clean middleware boundaries for auth, validation, and role enforcement.

 ### MongoDB + Mongoose

-MongoDB was chosen because the assignment emphasizes analytics and flexible data modeling.
-Aggregation pipelines are a strong fit for financial summaries, grouped totals, and trend calculations.
-Mongoose adds schema control, model validation, middleware hooks, and a clean data access abstraction while preserving MongoDB’s flexibility.
+I chose MongoDB because this project benefits from flexible data modeling and strong aggregation support.
+The analytics part of the assignment maps well to MongoDB, especially for grouped totals, trends, and summary calculations.

+Mongoose gave me the structure I wanted on top of MongoDB.
+It helped with schema definitions, model-level behavior, validation, and a cleaner data access layer.
+That balance worked well here.

 ### JWT Authentication

-JWT was chosen because it enables stateless authentication, which keeps the API scalable and simple to secure across protected routes.
-It also integrates naturally with middleware-driven authorization.
+JWT made sense because it keeps authentication stateless and easy to apply across protected routes.
+It is also a practical fit for API-based systems where the client is expected to send a bearer token with each request.

-## 4. Architecture and Folder Structure
+## 5. Architecture and Folder Structure

 The project follows a layered architecture: